Hawzen/hdp/README.md

-# What is HDP?
+# What would happen if we didn't use TCP or UDP?
 Switches, bridges, routers, load balancers, firewalls—these are the unsung gatekeepers of the internet, silently directing, blocking, mirroring, and reshaping traffic to make everything work.
 Without them, this very document wouldn’t have reached you

 But the magic doesn’t stop at the network.
 The operating system has its own invisible choreography—classifying packets, queuing them, enforcing firewall rules, translating addresses, and deciding which data gets the green light and which gets silently discarded.
-It’s a layered dance, with each component playing by its own rules, shaping what’s “allowed” and what never sees the light of day
+It’s a layered activity, with each component playing by its own rules, shaping what’s “allowed” and what never sees the light of day

 One day, I had a thought: **what if I sent a packet using a transport protocol that didn’t exist?** Not TCP, not UDP, not even ICMP—just something I made up.
 Would my OS play along, or shut it down before it even left the machine?
 Would it slip through routers unnoticed?
 Would some middlebox, somewhere, sniff it out and discard it as an abomination?
 Could it, by some strange quirk of network filtering, actually travel _faster_ by avoiding common firewall rules?